Token filter plugins let you implement a custom tokenizer that makes tokens according to custom rules. There are two type:

 zone > zone zoned > zoned zoning > zoning

-Examples of its usage are:
+Examples of usage include:

 echo manofsteel | bin/wordbreaker -dict dict.txt split man of steel